c95rt/context/README.md

 To run the server:
 `go run . api-up`

+The server will be started in port 3001

 In the file "router.go" of the folder "api", you will find the endpoints.
-The server will start in port 3001

 ```
 GET /token: Endpoint to create a token